Types of concrete: Cellular concrete

-And yet concrete, in some form, is a fascinating material.
-It is fluid, strong, and relatively cheap.
-It is available in almost every part of the world.
-A University of California professor of engineering sciences, P. Kumar Mehta, has even just recently found a way of converting abandoned rice husks into Portland cement.

-Is there any way of combining all these good qualities of concrete and also having a material which is light in weight, easy to work, with a pleasant finish?
-There is.
-It is possible to use a whole range of ultra-lightweight concretes which have a density and compressive strength very similar to that of wood.
-They are easy to work with, can be nailed with ordinary nails, cut with a saw, drilled with wood-working tools, easily repaired.

-We believe that ultra-lightweight concrete is one of the most fundamental bulk materials of the future.

 The variable density is normally described in kg per m3, where regular concrete is 2400 kg/m3.
 Variable density can be as low as 300 kg/m3, although at this density it would have no structural integrity at all and would function as a filler or insulation use only.
 The variable density reduces strength to increase thermal and acoustical insulation by replacing the dense heavy concrete with air or a light material such as clay, cork granules and vermiculite.
 There are many competing products that use a foaming agent that resembles shaving cream to mix air bubbles in with the concrete.
 All accomplish the same outcome: to displace concrete with air.